USS Ohio (SSGN-726)

-USS Ohio (SSBN-726/SSGN-726), the lead boat of her class of nuclear-powered fleet ballistic missile submarines (SSBN), is the fourth vessel of the United States Navy to be named for the U.S. state of Ohio.
+USS Ohio (hull number SSBN-726/SSGN-726), the lead boat of her class of nuclear-powered fleet ballistic missile submarines (SSBN), is the fourth vessel of the United States Navy to be named for the U.S. state of Ohio.
 She was commissioned with the hull designation of SSBN-726, and with her conversion to a guided missile submarine she was re-designated SSGN-726.

 Conversion to SSGN

 Original plans called for Ohio to be retired in 2002.
 Instead, Ohio and three sister boats were modified and remain in service as cruise missile submarines (SSGNs).
-In November 2003 Ohio entered drydock, beginning a 36-month refueling and conversion overhaul.
+In November 2002 Ohio entered drydock, beginning a 36-month refueling and conversion overhaul.
 Electric Boat announced on 9 January 2006 that the conversion had been completed.

 Service history

 As SSBN

-The contract to build her was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut on 1 July 1974 and her keel was laid down on 10 April 1976 by Mrs. Robert A. Taft, JR., wife of Senator Robert Taft Jr. On 2 February 1978, the Precommissioning Unit was formed with Commander A. K. Thompson as its commanding officer.
-Ohio was launched on 7 April 1979 sponsored by Mrs. Annie Glenn, wife of Senator John H. Glenn.
+The contract to build her was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut on 1 July 1974 and her keel was laid down on 10 April 1976 by Mrs. Robert A. Taft, JR., wife of Senator Robert Taft Jr. of Ohio.
+On 2 February 1978, the Precommissioning Unit was formed with Commander A. K. Thompson as its commanding officer.
+Ohio was launched on 7 April 1979 sponsored by Mrs. Annie Glenn, wife of Senator John H. Glenn of Ohio.

 In the summer of 1981, sea trials were held to test the equipment and systems, and the submarine was delivered to the U.S. Navy on 28 October 1981.
 On 11 November 1981, Ohio was commissioned.
 The principal speaker, Vice President George H. W. Bush, remarked to the 8000 assembled guests that the boat introduced a "new dimension in our nation's strategic deterrence," and Admiral Hyman G. Rickover noted that Ohio should "strike fear in the hearts of our enemies."
 On that day, command of the two crews (designated Blue and Gold) of Ohio was assumed by Captain A. K. Thompson (Blue) and Captain A. F. Campbell (Gold).

 Following Post Shakedown Availability at Electric Boat Division, Ohio left the Atlantic and transited to her new home port, Bangor, Washington, by way of Cape Canaveral – where she tested her missile launch systems – and the Panama Canal, arriving on 12 August 1982.
 During August and September 1982, the first loadout of Trident C-4 missiles and a predeployment refit were conducted.
 Ohio and her Blue Crew departed on the first Trident Submarine Strategic Deterrent Patrol in October 1982.

 From June 1993 to June 1994 Ohio underwent overhaul at Puget Sound Naval Shipyard, Bremerton, Washington, receiving extensive upgrades to sonar, fire control, and navigation systems.
 Ohio resumed strategic deterrent patrols in January 1995 as part of Submarine Squadron Seventeen, Submarine Group Nine, Pacific Submarine Force.